-- Maintain and update as needed the metrics tied to the long range transportation prioritization matrix used to help determine transportation system capital investments - Link transportation investments with investments made under the Integrated Clean Water Plan to manage stormwater and wastewater - Utilize a least-cost planning approach in prioritizing and integrating the City's investments in infrastructure signage and elements such as traffic calming, street furniture, bicycle parking, and community spaces.
-Accessibility guidelines and emergency management needs will be maintained.
+- a.
+Maintain and update as needed the metrics tied to the long range transportation prioritization matrix used to help determine transportation system capital investments. - b.
+Link transportation investments with investments made under the Integrated Clean Water Plan to manage stormwater and wastewater. - c.
+Utilize a least-cost planning approach in prioritizing and integrating the city's investments in infrastructure.